Bachelor's students in Public Affairs and Political Science have opportunities to engage in research to practice skills learned in coursework.

 • the influence of nationalism, history, and public opinion on the relationship between China and Japan.

 Students approved to enroll in POL_SC 4996 will engage in original research over the course of two semesters under the supervision of a faculty mentor, culminating in a 40-50 page honors thesis.
-In order to graduate with departmental honors, students must earn a grade of B or higher on the honors thesis as well as a cumulative MU GPA of 3.25.
+In order to graduate with departmental honors, students must earn a grade of B or higher on the honors thesis as well as a minimum cumulative MU GPA of 3.25.

 If interested, please read through the details of the capstone requirements and complete the application here.
 If you have questions about the application, please reach out to Professor Bill Horner at HornerWT@missouri.edu.